Initial data rigidity results: Abstract

 \section{Abstract}

-We present several rigidity results for initial data sets motivated by the positive mass theorem.
-An important step in our proofs here is to establish conditions that ensure that a marginally outer trapped surface is \textsl{weakly outermost}.
-A rigidity result for Riemannian manifolds with a lower bound on their scalar curvature is included as a special case.
+We prove several rigidity results related to the spacetime positive mass theorem.
+A key step is to show that certain marginally outer trapped surfaces are weakly outermost.
+As a special case, our results include a rigidity result for Riemannian manifolds with a lower bound on their scalar curvature.